Our Tantra Vision

 Read the article with this link: Tantric life

 For Jan and Caroline Tantra is a way of life, first in their love relationship and daily living.
-This way of life they share in their training from a well thought out program, based on a variety of tantric traditions, Buddhism, science and a long experience as trainers.
+This way of life they share in their training from a program based on a variety of tantric traditions, Buddhism, science and a long experience as trainers.
+Desire is their main exploration and sexual desire is to strongest way of Tantric meditation.
+"If you really can be free in your sexual desire you are free and connected.
+Than you can choose to live in loving kindness."
+Since 2004 Jan and Caroline organize every year a one-day Tantra Festival with 36 workshops and more than 300 attendants.

 Jan wrote several books and many articles on tantra.
 "Tantra is for me a way of living.
 It's about being connected, in relationship and in all aspects of my life "

-Caroline van Wijngaarden (1963) did the following education: MBO and HBO Social Work and Post graduate Rational Emotive Therapy (RET).
+Caroline van Wijngaarden (1963) did the following education: HBO Social Work and Post graduate Rational Emotive Therapy (RET).

-Caroline attended a number of training courses in the field of personal growth and tantra, including the year training 'Intens leven' with Jorien Vossen, a Tantra Course with Carla Verberk and Remmelt van Kleef, training Female Leadership at Phoenix and De Verdieping and the Centour at Venwoude.
+Caroline attended a number of training courses in the field of personal growth and tantra, including the year training 'Intens leven' with Jorien Vossen, many Tantra Courses, a training Female Leadership at Phoenix and De Verdieping and the Centour at Venwoude.